intothedeep/React-Node-sample/README.md

 - check localhost:80/
 - you will see basic react app running on your node server.

-*you can use gulp or webpack to build automatic building system. later~
+*you can use gulp to build these tasks automatically. wow!